Yingrjimsch/arcc_hitchhikers/preprocessing.md

 ### Pattern Recognition

 Not all exercises have something to do with objectness.
 Most of the other exercises which are not related to objectness have a color pattern which needs to be somehow predicted.
 Therefore the idea is to use sliding window technique to find repeated patterns.
 This can also be used to detect a subgrid's position in a parent grid.
-Findings have shown, that pattern recognition and object detection are strongly linked in relation to ARC-tasks.
+Findings have shown, that pattern recognition and object detection are strongly linked in relation to ARC tasks.

 [^1]: https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.label